Getting Schooled: The Role of Universities in Attracting Immigrant Entrepreneurs

 Date Written: May 2, 2021

-Immigrant founders of venture capital-backed companies have been critical to the entrepreneurial ecosystem.
-We document the channels through which immigrant founders find their way to the United States and how those channels have changed over time.
-Immigrants have been an important source of founders for venture capital-backed startups accounting for roughly 20% of all founders over the past 30 years.
-Immigrants coming to the United States for their education have been the primary source of founders with those coming after being educated abroad and then arriving for work decreasing in importance over time.
-The importance of undergraduate education as a channel for immigrant founders has increased over time.
-Immigrant founders coming for education are likely to start their companies in the state in which they were educated, especially states where they received their graduate education, leading to potentially large local economic benefits.
+We study immigrant founders of venture-capital backed firms using a new and detailed dataset that we assemble on the backgrounds of founders.
+Immigrant founders have been critical to the entrepreneurial ecosystem, accounting for roughly 20% of all venture capital-backed founders over the past 30 years.
+We document the channels through which immigrant founders arrive in the United States and how those channels have changed over time.
+Higher education has served as the primary entry channel for immigrant founders.
+The share of foreign-educated immigrant founders who initially arrive for work has decreased over time, while the share of immigrant founders with undergraduate education in the United States has increased over time.
+Immigrant founders are likely to start their companies in the state in which they were educated, leading to potentially large local economic benefits associated with attracting foreign students.
 The results of this paper have important policy implications for the supply of entrepreneurial talent and efforts to promote entrepreneurial ecosystems.

 Keywords: Entrepreneurship, Venture Capital, Immigration, Education